kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 * You don't have to write your business logic in your controllers.
 Write them in your models.
 * You should test models first, and test them well.

 And PHPUnit has great documentation.
-You should read [Writing Tests for PHPUnit](https://phpunit.de/manual/current/en/writing-tests-for-phpunit.html).
+You should read [Writing Tests for PHPUnit](https://phpunit.readthedocs.io/en/7.5/writing-tests-for-phpunit.html).

-If you are not familiar with *testing*, I recommend you read my book, *[CodeIgniter Testing Guide](https://leanpub.com/codeigniter-testing-guide)*.
+If you are not familiar with *testing*, I recommend you read our book, *[CodeIgniter Testing Guide](https://leanpub.com/codeigniter-testing-guide)*.
 It is a beginners' guide to automated testing in PHP.

 ### Testing Environment